FreeBSD: After the First Boot

-After installing FreeBSD, these are some extra steps I take right away to get a system off to a good start!
+After the first boot of my new FreeBSD installation, these are some extra steps I like to make right away to get a system off to a good start!

-I find the default font size in the vconsole pretty small for my eyes on a 1920x1080-or-greater display.
+On some of the higher-resolution displays I find the default font size in the console pretty small.
 The base system includes a selection of console fonts in /usr/share/vt/fonts

 .